 C It is expressed only on select cell types

-E The Na +/K + pump creates an electrical disequilibrium.
+E The Na +/K + pump is an example of counter transport.

 Question #31